hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 or check for options that control how many threads/cores/nodes can be used.

-If you can not find any information along those lines, the software you are using can probably only use a single core and thus requesting multiple cores and/or nodes will only result in wasted sources.
+If you can not find any information along those lines, the software you are using can probably only use a single core and thus requesting multiple cores and/or nodes will only result in wasted resources.

 ## Walltime issues